 - 1/2 teaspoon salt

-- Add the date paste, peanut butter, olive oil, cocoa powder, and salt to a food processor.
+- Add the date paste, peanut butter, olive oil, cocoa powder, and salt to a food processor or high powered blender.

-- Process until all the ingredients are combined and a dough like texture forms.
+- Process or blend until all the ingredients are combined and a dough like texture forms.

 - Press the “dough” into a parchment lined 8 inch dish so that an even layer is formed.